Japan's financial watchdog to step up scrutiny of ESG claims, says new chief

 When issuing ESG-related products, it has become common for Japanese companies to obtain certification from private rating institutions such as Rating and Investment Information (R&I) and Japan Credit Rating Agency.

-From the perspective of customer protection, Nakajima said, there should be a separate organization that would give additional certification to make such products more legitimate as ESG.
+From the perspective of customer protection, Nakajima said, there should be a separate organisation that would give additional certification to make such products more legitimate as ESG.

-(Reporting by Takashi Umekawa and Takahiko Wada; Editing by Ritsuko Ando and Kim Coghill)